TGC Scholar Program

 - Pursue fair-minded critical inquiry, seeking the truth through reflection on what has already been said on the topic, identifying new questions, and responding with thoughtfulness, assertiveness, and charity.

 - Present and defend one’s ideas to an audience of teachers and peers.

 The TGC Program Offers Two Distinct Tracks:

 TGC Honors is a three-year honors track designed to cultivate excellence in studies of humanities fields by inviting students to a high standard of academic achievement over six consecutive semesters.
-Students can apply for TGC Honors at the end of their Freshman year; Class of 2018 students are eligible to apply at the end of their Sophomore year.
-Complete the TGC Honors Application by Friday, May 27, 2016.
+Students can apply for TGC Honors at the end of their Freshman year.

 TGC Scholars is a one-year intensive honors program through which students from the TGC Honors track may aspire to a greater degree of academic rigor by means of the development of a distinct research-based project in humanities fields under the tutelage of a faculty mentor.
 Students are eligible to apply for TGC Scholars at the end of their Junior year.